RAS06/RAS06/README.md

   <br>

-  <p> If you ever need me, you can ping my disc @Unbreakaskull, or you can email me.</p>
+  <p> If you ever need me, you can ping my disc @Unbreakaskull, or you can email me @rizwanahmadzaidisyed@gmail.com.</p>

   <br>